StefanoAnzolut/business-guide/source/account/seals.rst

 Electronic seals are used to sign documents on behalf of your company as a legal entity.
 To enable your Skribble Business members to seal documents, you will have to unlock the seal for each member.

-After you've requested to use your company's seal on our e-signing platform, we'll set it up for you.
-Once this is done, you'll see the seal in your Skribble Business.
+After you’ve requested to use your company’s seal on our e-signing platform, we’ll set it up for you.
+Once this is done, you’ll see the seal in your Skribble Business.
 As an admin, you will be able to:

-•	Activate the seal (**must be done for each seal**)
+•	Activate the seal (must be done for each seal)
-•	Manage API keys and members allowed to seal
+•	Manage API keys and members allowed to use the seal
-•	Add a visual seal (optional)
+•	Add an image as a visual representation of the seal (optional)
-•	Specify a display name for members
+•	Specify the display name of the seal for your members

-Before your members can use the seal, you must activate it by adding at least one member or an API key.
-Activation is a one-time thing.

 **Adding members or API keys**